Frames must have title attribute

 Screen reader users rely on a frame title to describe the contents of the

-frame.
-Navigating through frames and iframes can quickly become difficult and confusing for users of this technology if the frames are not marked with a
+iframe elements quickly becomes difficult and confusing for users of this technology if the markup does not contain a

 iframe elements in the document must have a title that is not empty to describe their contents to screen reader users.